 EU derived ETAs remain valid to allow CE marking for use in the UK and EU27.

-The UK Government has assured industry that ETAs (European Technical Assessments) issued by a UK TAB (Technical Assessment Body) prior to the 31st December 2020 will continue to be valid after 1st January 2021 for UKCA Marking, however these have not as yet appeared on a list of designated standards.
+The UK Government has assured industry that ETAs (European Technical Assessments) issued by a UK TAB (Technical Assessment Body) prior to the 31st December 2020 will continue to be valid, however these have not as yet been reissued as UK documents, nor appeared on a list of designated standards.
 The UK TABs are exploring adopting these ETAs to allow marking, subject to further discussions with EOTA.

 As such, for some affected products, Kingspan Insulation has temporarily paused marking affected products.
 Hopefully this will be resolved fairly quickly.